sictweb/bti425-2020/notes/angular-components-example.md

 #### Adding the Bootstrap styles

 As we have seen, a quick way to kickstart the style / structure of your project is to use the Bootstrap framework.
-(At the time of writing, Bootstrap version 3.3.7 is a good choice, however Bootstrap 4 is currently in Beta and is available as well.)
+(At the time of writing, Bootstrap version 3.3.7 is a good choice, as is version 3.4.
+Also, Bootstrap 4 is new, with many new things, and some breaking changes.)

 We can add this framework by adding this now-familiar code to the `<head>` element in the `src/index.html` file: